BMW iX review - Range, charging & running costs

 BMW iX range & charging time

-The iX is available with either a 71kWh or 105.2kWh battery pack, with range figures of 264 miles and 383 miles respectively.
-The latter is particularly impressive, as it’s around 20 miles further than a Tesla Model X Long Range can travel on a single charge.
+The standard iX is available with either a 95kWh or 109kWh battery pack, with range figures of 374 miles and 435 miles respectively.
+These are both very impressive stats, as that’s a good chunk further than a Tesla Model X Long Range can travel on a single charge.
 Compared with the lower ranges of the Audi e-tron and Mercedes EQC, the BMW's stats look even more remarkable.

 More reviews